 Timothy Sandefur discusses the remarkable life and thought of science educator Jacob Bronowski, creator of the landmark documentary series The Ascent of Man.
 Sandefur’s The Ascent of Jacob Bronowski is the first book-length biography of this fascinating figure.

-Buy Sandefur’s book via Amazon: The Ascent of Jacob Bronowski: The Life and Ideas of a Popular Science Icon
+Buy Sandefur’s book via Amazon (paid link): The Ascent of Jacob Bronowski: The Life and Ideas of a Popular Science Icon

-Buy Bronowski’s book via Amazon: The Ascent of Man
+Buy Bronowski’s book via Amazon (paid link): The Ascent of Man

 1:20 Who is Jacob Bronowski?

 4:25 Discovering Bronowski

 5:50 Bronowski’s extemporaneous approach and the scene at Auschwitz

 9:19 Bronowski the poet

 13:13 Bronowski on the relation between art and science